 This is a list of both things to be aware of and specific defensive steps that we can take in response to the common threats of 2019.
 No list like this can ever be complete, nor would anyone want it to be complete as that list would never end.
-I tried to limit this to the most important issues, still its long (6,000 words).
+I tried to limit this to the most important issues, still its long (10,000 words).
 Techies will find some of this obvious but they are likely to learn something nonetheless.
-Non techies may find some of it too advanced, if so let me know (see bottom of page).
+Non techies may find some of it too advanced; if so, please let me know (see bottom of page).

 Many times, perhaps most of the time, the first step in a company getting hacked is an email message.

 You never know who sent an email message, so think carefully before taking action based on a single message.
 It is fairly easy to forge the FROM address of an email.
 Techies can look at the hidden email headers to get an idea who really sent a given message, but this is not a skill taught in nerd school.
 Be especially careful about doing anything involving money, passwords or personal information based on one lousy email message.